Xie Jin

 Xie Jin (谢晋; 21 November 1923 – 18 October 2008) was a Chinese film director.
-He rose to prominence in 1957, directing the film Woman Basketball Player No. 5, and is considered one of the Third Generation directors of China.
-Most recently he was known for the direction of The Opium War.
+He rose to prominence in 1957, directing the film Woman Basketball Player No. 5, and was considered one of the Third Generation directors of China.
+Most recently he was known for the direction of The Opium War (1997).

 Xie was a popular director amongst the older generations of Chinese, with six of his films being voted Best Picture in the Hundred Flowers Awards.
 He was the only Chinese director to date to be a member of both the Academy of Motion Picture Arts and Sciences as well as the Directors Guild of America.

 Biography

 Xie was born in Shangyu, Zhejiang Province.
 He spent his childhood in his hometown, and attended primary school for one year there.
 In the 1930s, he moved to Shanghai with his parents and continued his education.
 In 1938, he followed his father to Hong Kong and studied there for one year.
 When returning to Shanghai in 1939, Xie enrolled in Daxia Affiliated High School and Jishan High School.
 In leisure time, Xie took courses at Huaguang Drama School and Jinxing Film Training School.
 His teachers included Huang Zuolin and Wu Renzhi.
 Meanwhile, he participated students drama activities led by Yu Ling, and acted as Yue Yun in multi-stage play Yue Yun.

 In 1941, Xie enrolled in the play department of Jiang'an National Drama School in Sichuan, and was educated by Cao Yu, Hong Shen, Jiao Juyin, Ma Yanxiang, Chen Liting, among other notable figures.
 In 1943, he voluntarily ceased his study and started working in China Youth Play Agency in Chongqing, and became stage manager, scenario writer and actor.
 In 1946, Xie reassumed his study at National Drama School in Nanjing, majoring in directing.
 In 1948, he entered Datong Film Corporation and became assistant director, and associate director.

 After establishment of PRC, Xie enrolled in the research institute of politics of North China Revolutionary University.
 Later, he became an associate director and a director in Changjiang Film Studio and Shanghai Film Studio.